guncha25/drupal-codeception/README.md

 ### Configuration
 - working_directory: Working directory where drush should be executed.
 Defaults to codeception root.
+- timeout: Timeout in seconds for drush command.
+Set to 0 for no timeout.
+Default to 60 seconds.
 - drush: Drush executable.
 Defaults to `drush`.
 ```
 modules:
     - DrupalDrush:
         working_directory: './web'
+        timeout: 120
         drush: './vendor/bin/drush'
           options:
             uri: http://mydomain.com